awsdocs/amazon-aurora-user-guide/doc_source/DBActivityStreams.Monitoring.md

 ```

 **Example Activity event record of an Aurora MySQL CREATE TABLE statement**
-Following is an example of a `CREATE TABLE` statement for Aurora MySQL\.
+The following example shows a `CREATE TABLE` statement for Aurora MySQL\.
 The operation is represented as two separate event records\.
 One event has `"class":"MAIN"`\.
 The other event has `"class":"AUX"`\.
 The messages might arrive in any order\.
 The `logTime` field of the `MAIN` event is always earlier than the `logTime` fields of any corresponding `AUX` events\.
 The following example shows the event with a `class` value of `MAIN`\.

 ```